 Tom Dening, professor of Dementia Research at the University of Nottingham, pointed out that scientists “know much less about the prevalence of mild or asymptomatic Covid-19”, adding that patients who experience milder cases of the virus are less likely to experience mental health issues, “especially delirium, which is generally a marker for severe physical illness”.

 “The authors draw attention to how delirium is an important and common feature in people admitted to hospital with coronaviruses.
 In some situations, probably more so in older people, delirium may even be the presenting feature of a severe Covid-19 infection, so it’s important that health professionals and care home staff are aware of this possibility,” the professor said.

 Covid toe and other rashes

-Over the past few weeks, the term “Covid toe” has been increasingly discussed as a possible symptom of the coronavirus.
+In May, the term “Covid toe” was increasingly discussed as a possible symptom of the coronavirus.

 The condition, which involves chilblain-like lesions appearing on the feet, is one of several skin conditions currently being investigated as potential signs of Covid-19.

 On 29 April, researchers from Spain published a study concerning the “cutaneous manifestations of Covid-19 disease”, cutaneous meaning “relating to the skin”.

 The scientists came across five different forms of rashes affecting 375 Covid-19 patients.